-- A. If a team needs to withdraw from a competition, the teacher coach must notify their county coordinator and CRF as soon as possible. - B. Competition registration fees are non-refundable. - C. If a team is eligible to move on to the state finals or national competition and decides not to participate, the team must notify CRF prior to the designated registration deadline.
+- A. If a team needs to withdraw from a competition, the teacher-coach must notify their county coordinator and Teach Democracy as soon as possible. - B. Competition registration fees are non-refundable. - C. If a team is eligible to advance to the state finals or national competition and decides not to participate, it must notify Teach Democracy before the designated registration deadline.